 So, you’re convinced that you should reduce the salt you eat.
 Now, how should you go about it?
 Start by making it a habit to check nutrition labels on foods you buy regularly.
 Also, limit the amount of salt you add to food yourself.
 Don’t try to go cold turkey.
 Just gradually use less salt every day.
 After a few weeks your taste buds will adjust.

 Here are some ways you can cut back on salt:

-- If using ready-made condiments, choose very carefully.
-Soy sauce, bottled salad dressings, dips, ketchup, salsas, mustard, pickles, olives and relish are often sky-high in sodium.
-Look for “low-sodium” varieties.
-It’s easy to make your own salad dressing!
-Instead of salt, use fresh or dried herbs, spices, citrus zest, and 100% fruit juices to add excitement to your recipes.
+- If using ready-made condiments, choose carefully.
+Soy sauce, bottled salad dressings, dips, ketchup, salsas, mustard, pickles, olives and relish are often high in sodium.
+It’s easy to make your own salad dressing.
+Combine olive or canola oil with flavored vinegars or lemon or lime juice, and season with fresh or dried herbs, spices, or citrus zest.

-- Cook at home more - use herbs, spices, citrus juices, and vinegars instead of salt to add flavor to foods.
-Take-out, fast food and restaurant fare is loaded with salt and there’s nothing you can do about it, other than throwing away the soy sauce packets that come with packaged sushi and take-out Chinese food.
-(FYI, one tablespoon of soy sauce has 1,000 milligrams of sodium.)
+- Cook at home more - use herbs, spices, citrus juices, and flavored vinegars instead of salt to add flavor to foods.
+Take-out, fast food and restaurant fare is loaded with salt and there’s not much you can do about it, other than throwing away the soy sauce packets that come with packaged sushi and take-out Chinese food.
+(FYI, one tablespoon of soy sauce has more than 900 milligrams of sodium.)